Auto Insurance

 How are insurance premiums determined?

-While it can be stated that in general, higher risk = higher premiums, the process of setting those premiums varies across insurance verticals.
-Auto insurance premiums will undergo different risk classification variables then say, home insurance.
+While it can be stated that in general, higher risk = higher premiums, the process of setting those premiums varies across different insurance verticals, such as home and auto.

 Related: How do home insurance claims affect your rates?

 “Most insurers invest heavily in fixed income, typically government,” says Kelly.
-“Overall, in 2022, the industry held 73% of its invested assets in fixed income, 13% in cash and short duration securities, and 9% in common and preferred shares.”
+For instance, “overall, in 2022, the industry held 73% of its invested assets in fixed income, 13% in cash and short duration securities, and 9% in common and preferred shares.”

 “Typically, property and casualty insurers are fairly risk-averse, so they'll hold a well-diversified portfolio of both Canadian and international equities,” Kelly says.

-While it’s possible for insurance companies to make money from investments, they may only make small returns — and some years, none at all.
+While it’s possible for insurance companies to make money from investments, they may only make small returns.

 What happens when customers can’t afford or access coverage?